 Under federal law, most private insurance plans and all government insurance plans must provide coverage for drug and alcohol addiction treatment.
 But that doesn’t necessarily mean every treatment program will be covered under your plan or that your healthcare plan will pick up the tab for treatment 100%.
-Here’s what you need to know to find out whether your insurance pays for rehab.
+Here’s what you need to know to find the answer to the question “Does insurance cover rehab?”

 Understanding Behavioral Health and Addiction Insurance Coverage